Traffic generation doesn’t need to be difficult, overly complicated, or confusing.

 At it’s root, it’s to help my readers learn how to better build traffic for their site so they can build their network marketing business better.

-If done right, a micro-influencer can quickly use their existing fans to build an additional revenue stream.
+If done right, a leader or online-influencer can quickly use their existing fans to build an additional (and very massive) revenue stream.

 What you may not know is that network marketing has evolved over the years and is a very viable option now.